flybywiresim/docs/docs/dev-corner/dev-guide/contribute.md

 ## Testing

 If changes are made, they should always be tested to make sure they work as intended and don't conflict with other systems.
-If you see a pull request open, it's recommended that you test the features that were implemented to check for errors, or wether it works as intended.
+If you see a pull request open, it's recommended that you test the features that were implemented to check for errors, or whether it works as intended.

 ## References Material (real life aircraft)